-That’s one question asked of director Sarah Polley by one of her siblings early on in her acclaimed documentary, Stories We Tell.
+That’s a question asked of Canadian director Sarah Polley by one of her siblings early on in her new documentary, Stories We Tell.

 I was at the film’s Canadian premiere at TIFF in September.
-So was her family, all herded up on stage with the thirty-four-year-old Polley.
-I watched their faces and tried to imagine what was going through their heads after seeing their family’s history splayed on screen for the world to behold.
-I was reeling after sitting through a deeply personal story, one that revealed a family secret.
+As was her family, all herded up on stage with the thirty-four-year-old Polley.
+Watching their faces, I tried to imagine what was going through their heads after seeing their family’s history splayed on screen for the world to behold.
+Polley’s film is a deeply personal story, one that revealed a family secret.

 Polley pulls all these elements together like a cool therapist.
 In a blog posting before the TIFF screening, the director wrote that the film tormented her during the five years it took to complete, but was driven by her search to discover how legend becomes truth in family histories.